mdnoorit/letslearnai/ml_path_for_beginners.md

 # Step in to the world of Machine Learning :fire:

-Following is the very simple learning path for students to start with Machine learning.
+Following is the very simple learning path designed for students to start with Machine learning.

 ## Step 1 : Decide whether Machine Learning is your cup of tea !